 |4D Studio Library|

-First up and probably the most well known augmented reality platform is from Aurasma.
+Next is the augmented reality platform from Aurasma.
 Aurasma allows the user to create AR using their mobile application and online using Aurasma Studio.
 Although the two are very different in their capabilities, but give the user a free platform to create personalized experiences.
-For help creating augmented reality using Aurasma, check out our AR Tutorials page.

 I. Creating a Junaio channel: